java-deobfuscator/deobfuscator-gui/README.md

 3. Run the GUI:
     * Specify an input and output file, and then add the required libraries and select your transformers.

+Some transformers have their own configuration, right click a selected transformer to edit its config.

 ## Screenshots

 ![swing](swing.png)